 - Spread yourself out.
 Don't commit to any one recruiter for finding a job.

 - Beware.
 They are selling you a job.
-They are marketing.
 They could make a job sound better than it is.
 Bait and switch is not uncommon.
+For example, they could tell you about a job that sounds borderline perfect and then suddenly say that job is no longer available and offer you another one instead.

 If you do use one...